grundstein/gss/README.md

 the contents of this file will be used as cache.

 #### fast
-server starts in 5 - 10 milliseconds,
+server (re)starts in ~15 ms.
-response for a 100kb file takes 0.1 - 0.5 milliseconds.
-load does not change this numbers until the hard disc bandwith limits are reached.
+responses take 0.1 - 0.5 ms before sending the first bits back. load does not change this numbers until the hard disc bandwith limits are reached.

 #### installation